 Technical Risks (Common Issues)

-- Model performance degradation over time without proper monitoring
+- Model performance degrading over time without proper monitoring

 - Conduct thorough data audits before starting AI development